almogbaryossef/CSE15L-lab-reports-fa22/Lab-Report-3.md

         community, there are also reasons to be optimistic.
 The relative increase in the number of publications, especially when corrected for the amount of money available in research and
 ```
+In this example, I knew that there is a line in the file journal.pbio.0020001.txt that starts with "Although the evidence".
+Thus, I used grep to find the line containing this phrase as well as the three lines following that line.
+I now know that there aren't any other sentences in that file that contain the string "Although the evidence" since only one result was returned.

 Example 2: